adityacheruku/chipchat/PROJECT_DOCUMENTATION.md

     *   Real-time typing indicators and online presence.
 *   **Dynamic Moods**: Users can set their mood, which is visible to their partner.
 *   **Multiple Chat Modes**: "Normal," "Fight," and ephemeral "Incognito" modes are implemented.
-*   **PWA Quick Actions**: "Set Mood," "Send Image," and "Thinking of You" work from the device's home screen.
+*   **PWA Quick Actions**: "Set Mood," "Send Image," "Send a Snap," and "Thinking of You" work from the device's home screen.

 **2.2 Which features are in progress or stalled?**